csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 [ EDNOTE: Discuss caching  beyond the scope of this document. ]

-[ EDNOTE: Add Note about using the old draft to include the chain fingerprint in order for the peer to confirm the peer has the right cert chain, in order to avoid inadvertent issues ]
+[ EDNOTE: Add Note about optionally using the old draft to include the chain fingerprint in order for the peer to confirm the peer has the right cert chain, in order to avoid inadvertent issues ]

 # Security Considerations